Special equipment: Hickory wood chunks 10 pounds hardwood charcoal, divided

 Yield: 4 cups

-Recipe courtesy Bob Garner; Author North Carolina Barbecue
+Recipe courtesy of Bob Garner; Author North Carolina Barbecue